 Yet even before it came into being, Cloudland, Brisbane's most iconic building was the stuff of dreams.
 Conjured up originally as Luna Park by a man who dreamed big and turned fantasy into reality, in its hey-day it was the place on the hill with the towering arched entrance where three generations of Brisbane folk went to dance, love and dream.

-Then thirty-six years ago, the dream came to an abrupt end when Cloudland was demolished in the middle of the night and on the anniversary of that night we look back at the history of the ballroom that remains a treasured memory.
+Then forty ago, the dream came to an abrupt end when Cloudland was demolished in the middle of the night and on the anniversary of that night we look back at the history of the ballroom that remains a treasured memory.

 Luna Park 1940-1941

 In a quirk of bad timing that saw it doomed before it had been fully built, World War II broke out just as Brisbane's long-awaited version of Luna Park finally opened atop Bowen Hills in August 1940.
 Set on a sprawling five acres of what was the Cowlishaw estate and neighboured by grand Victorian villas and Spanish Mission churches, Luna Park had been in the planning since the mid 1930s, the work of global amusement park and funfair mogul T.H.
 Eslick, who was the creator of Sydney's White City and of Melbourne's Luna Park in 1912.

 At Luna Park's centrepiece was Eslick's pride and joy, a grand state of the art ballroom Cloudland, touted as the 'best in the southern hemisphere' with majestic 18m high parabolic entrance that could be seen for miles around, a wooden dance floor mounted on coiled springs and an open air two car funicular railway that transported visitors 330ft up the steep hillside to the rear entrance.